Is Barre a Cardio Workout? (Here’s the Science)

 Is Barre Enough Exercise?
 What Heart-Rate Data Shows

-Garmin Heart-Rate Data: Cardio Pure Barre vs HupSix
+Garmin Heart-Rate Data: Barre vs HupSix

 • Peak HR: 132 bpm